The following steps are available:

 |Context||Source of the comment, appended to the author’s name.
 The default value is xMatters.|

 This step has no outputs.

-The built-in Dynatrace Problems trigger initiates flows when it receives a request from a webhook in Dynatrace.
+The built-in Dynatrace Problems trigger initiates a flow when it receives a signal from a Dynatrace problem notification.

 - Go to the Triggers tab in the palette, expand the App Triggers section, and drag the trigger onto the canvas.